 Majors Baseball – Player Pitch (Ages 10-12):

 Majors Baseball is the highest competitive division in Lamprey River Little League.
 The team is comprised of approximately 12 players and governed by the official Little League rules.
 Players must attend Evaluations in order to participate in the Majors division.
 Any player not selected to a Majors team will automatically be selected by a Minors team.

-Majors teams typically play or practice 4-5 times per week with games usually scheduled on Tuesdays, Thursdays and Saturdays.
+Majors teams typically play or practice a total of 4-5 times per week with games usually scheduled on Tuesdays, Thursdays and/or Saturdays.

 Minors Baseball – Player Pitch (Ages 7-10):

 Minors Baseball is a less competitive player pitch division.
 Lamprey River Little League follows a two division format for Minors, “AAA” and “AA”.
-AAA is more competitive and geared toward 10-11 year olds who are not yet ready for Majors.
+AAA is more competitive and geared toward 10 year olds.
 The division follows official Little League rules with only some minor modifications.
 The “AA” division, geared toward 8-9 year olds, is less competitive and features more rules modifications such as scoring limits and stealing restrictions.
-Eight-year-olds who have played at least one year of Farm are encouraged to play AA Minors.
-Evaluations along with parent recommendation allows for appropriate placement for each player.
+All players who will be playing either division of Minors must attend evaluations.

-AAA teams typically play or practice 4-5 times per week with games usually scheduled on Tuesdays, Thursdays and Saturdays.
+AAA teams typically play or practice a total of 4-5 times per week with games usually scheduled on Tuesdays, Thursdays and/or Saturdays.

-AA teams typically play or practice 3-4 times per week with games usually scheduled on Wednesdays and Saturdays
+AA teams typically play or practice a total of 3-4 times per week with games usually scheduled on Wednesdays and Saturdays.

 Farm Baseball – Coach Pitch (Ages 6-7):

 Farm Baseball is an instructional coach pitch division designed to help players develop the fundamental skills necessary to move on to play at the Minor division level.
 While games are played, results are not tracked and the rules are highly modified in order to emphasize skill development over competitiveness.
 Six-year-olds should have played a year of T-Ball before participating in Farm.
 Attendance at Evaluations is not required.

-Farm teams typically play or practice 3-4 times per week with games usually scheduled on Mondays and Saturdays.
+Farm teams typically play or practice a total of 3-4 times per week with games usually scheduled on Mondays and Saturdays.

 T-Ball – (Ages 4-6):